garnerm91/J1850/README.md

 To make this module yourself download the .zip file.
 It contains all the gerber files needed. you can then upload this with your PCB fab house.

 # Building The Module
 To build this module, you will need to be able to solder with hot air or hotplate (due to the xtal).
 Everything else can actually be soldered with just a soldering iron.
 Use the .html file for your older BOM.
 You can ignore the mounting holes in the BOM; it's just how Altuim output it, and I didn't edit it.
 That BOM (the .HTML) is for REV A. Rev B and C have significantly different parts on them vs Rev A. Rev B and C were done in KiCAD.
+Rev C has the bom in its folder.
+It is the .csv file

 # Sketch
 Use the write example .ino to get started in Arduino with this module.
 This makes use of Arduino built-in SPI drivers, but no special plugins are needed.
 This First sketch only transmits.
 Receive Example is working and tested.
 It is the second sketch.